 For office clerical workers and industrial nurses, the percentages of change relate to average weekly salaries for normal hours of work, that is, the standard work schedule for which straight-time salaries are paid.
 For plant worker groups, they measure changes in average straight-time hourly earnings, excluding premium pay for overtime and for work on weekends, holidays, and late shifts.
 The percentages are based on data for selected key occupations and include most of the numerically important jobs within each group.

-The office clerical data are based on men and women in the following 19 jobs: Bookkeeping-machine operators, class B; clerks, accounting, class A and B; clerks, file, class A, B, and C; clerks, order; clerks, payroll; Comptometer operators; keypunch operators, class A and B; office boys and girls; secretaries; stenographers, general; stenographers, senior; switchboard operators; tabulating-machine operators, class B; and typists, class A and B. The industrial nurse data are based on men and women industrial nurses.
-Men in the following 8 skilled maintenance jobs and 2 unskilled jobs are included in the plant worker data: Skilled-carpenters; electricians; machinists; mechanics; mechanics, automotive; painters; pipefitters; and tool and die makers; unskilled-janitors, porters, and cleaners; and laborers, material handling.
+Office clerical (men and women):

+Bookkeeping-machine operators, class B Clerks, accounting, classes A and B Clerks, file, classes A, B, and C Clerks, order

+Clerks, payroll

+Comptometer operators

+Keypunch operators, classes A and B Office boys and girls

+Stenographers, general

+Stenographers, senior

+Switchboard operators, classes A and B Tabulating-machine operators, class B Typists, classes A and B